 Traveling with transitioning hair is a complex endeavor, especially for a long duration of time.
 The summer after my junior year in college, I decided to study abroad in Madrid, Spain.
-Since I transferred universities, I was two classes short from graduating on time.
+Since transferring universities, I was two classes short of graduating on time.
 So, it seemed like the perfect time to fulfill my dream of studying abroad, while fulfilling my credit requirements.

 What is transitioning?

 In the natural hair world, transitioning means you stop doing whatever got your hair in its damaged state, and letting your natural hair grow out.
-So if you’re getting relaxers, you stop getting touch-up’s and let your natural hair grow.
-If you constantly straighten your hair, you transition from heat damaged hair.
+So if you’re getting relaxers, you stop getting touch-ups and let your natural hair grow.
+If you constantly straighten your hair, you transition from heat-damaged hair.
 Transitioning is the alternative from going natural through a big chop (BC).
-A BC is when you get rid of your damaged hair and start fresh with a short cut.
+A BC is when you get rid of your damaged hair and start fresh with a shorter cut.
 In my case, I was transitioning from a relaxer.

 Why transition to natural hair?